 Concerts and Music

-Whether you like more organized music performances or impromptu jams, you’ll find it all in New York's Central Park.
+If you're looking for music in the summer, you’ll find it all in New York's Central Park.

 Impromptu Music for Summertime Strolls

-Listening to street performers while you stroll through the park can sometimes feel like you’re listening to your iTunes Digital Jukebox on shuffle.
-There are a wide variety of tunes and melodies wafting through the air, and you can suddenly switch from rock to reggae in a matter of steps.
-One of the most famous street performers is David Ippolito, also known as “That Guitar Man from Central Park.”
+One of the most famous street performers in Central Park is David Ippolito, also known as “That Guitar Man from Central Park.”
 On his website, David says he generally starts at 12:30 each day and ends when the sun goes down.
 You can view his schedule online at http://www.thatguitarman.com/.

 Overall, no matter what your musical tastes, you will likely be able to find performances that please your auditory senses.
 While some of the more organized music shows only take place during the summer, many of the street performers will continue throughout the winter months, so you can feel free to visit Central Park any time of the year to hear sounds that will delight your ears.